harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

   - _lexical_
   - _grammatical_ (with one ore more meanings attached at the same time, cf. verb suffixes in Spanish ans Italian.
 In this latter case they are called _portmanteau morphemes_)

 - _Morph_ = A phonetic (and sometimes orthographic) representation of a morpheme.
-Different morphemes associated with the same meaning are called _allomorphs_.
+Different morphemes associated with the same meaning (in complementary distribution) are called _allomorphs_.
 Examples:
   - the plural of the Swedish word “**fågel**” is “**fågl**ar”.
 “Fågel” and “fågl” are then allomorphs
   - “-s” and “-es” are allomorphs of the English plural morpheme
+  - the English articles "a" and "an" are allomorphs

 ## Content VS function words